Kelly Stewart: Counsellor & Psychotherapist (MA, UKCP, MBACP)

 Each person I work with is unique.
 The two of us would work together with whatever you bring, big or small.
 I don't promise to have the answers (in fact, therapy isn't about giving advice) but, by offering you a warm and non-judgemental space to talk freely, I will be able to help you to understand your experience better.

-I work on weekday evenings, as well as Saturday mornings.
 I work with individuals (not couples) long-term and short-term.
 Sessions last 50 minutes and are usually weekly, although twice weekly is also possible.

 I firmly believe that within each of us lies innate potential beyond our imagination.
 But life can throw things at us that block us.
 Deciding to train as a therapist was a significant step for me.
 It's an utter privilege to work with individuals to unpack and explore their struggles at depths that most non-therapeutic relationships rarely reach.